To Tulsa and Back

 Back in Houston after a quick trip to Tulsa, where I had a great time meeting Lafferty people.

-Maybe a few preliminary thoughts about it.
-It’s a biographical novel focusing on the early life of a future bishop in Renaissance Florence.
+Maybe a few preliminary thoughts about the book.
+It’s a biographical novel focusing on the early life of a future bishop in Renaissance Florence, almost certainly informed in part by this entry in The Catholic Encyclopedia.
 It starts with a legendary prophecy about the city's greatness, then moves to Antoninus's childhood.
 He is a pious and intellectually gifted boy.
 We learn about his ascetic practices, immersion in Latin and theology, and his interactions.
-One of the most memorable of these is his artistic peer, Casimirro.
+One of the most memorable of the characters is his artistic peer, Casimirro.
 A large part of the book centers on philosophical and theological debates among young monks and novices at a monastery in Fiesole.
 Lafferty covers the nature of faith, doubt, and cosmic infinity.
 There is a rich folk culture (street ballads, palmistry, and the like) alongside the structured life of the Dominican Order.
-So it’s Lafferty’s take on the life of a scholar-saint in a vibrant, often humorous, intellectual landscape of medieval Italy, with a lot of playfulness in it.
+So it is Lafferty’s take on the life of a scholar-saint in a bright, often humorous, intellectual landscape of medieval Italy, with a lot of playfulness in it.

-There is also an interesting character, the Monk Abraham.
+As for the Whole Lafferty, one interesting character is a Jewish monk.
 He is a novice in the monastery.
 Lafferty writes that he was born a Jew and joined the order because of its unparalleled opportunities for study.
-At one point, in a discussion about the assumptions that make jokes funny, Abraham brings up the stereotype that "Jews talk funny and like money.”
+At one point, in a discussion about the assumptions that make jokes funny, the character brings up the stereotype that "Jews talk funny and like money.”
 Then he refutes the stereotype.
 He points out that he speaks well and doesn't have "a penny in the world."
 This episode connects to other incidents that hint at Lafferty’s early thoughts about Jews, inviting further exploration.

-Other incidents are also interesting for understanding Lafferty’s early ideas about Jews.
-One example.
+One more example.
 An old scholar shares an absurd story about how the Jewish custom of stoning scarlet ladies to death was adopted by a town in Spain.
 This town had no stones within twenty miles, so they had to be imported.
 After the executions, Jewish push-cart peddlers would gather the stones up and sell them back to the citizens at a high price for the next execution.
 When one of the Jewish peddlers asked the townspeople why they didn't just hang the women instead, they said it was because they had no trees.
-A lot of Lafferty's voice is already here.

 What else about the archive this time?

 There were a bunch of niggling questions that I had that I was able to work out answers to.
 For instance, I had suspected that “You Can’t Go Back” began as a Men Who Knew Everything story, but it turns out to be more interesting than that.
-The key connection is between Zoe Archikos in TMWKE (“The All-At-Once-Man,” the story that both begins the sequence and stands apart from both it and the Green Tree characters) and the major figure Helen Penandrew, née Anastasis, in the Green Tree materials.
+The key connection is between Zoe Archikos in TMWKE (“The All-At-Once-Man,” the story that both begins the sequence and stands apart from both it and the Green Tree characters in curious ways) and the major figure Helen Penandrew, née Anastasis, in the Green Tree materials.
 She is the Helen of “You Can’t Go Back,” so the story concerns the later version of the Green Tree characters, but it is so fantastical that it fits more naturally with the high-concept TMWKE sequence.
 My theory is that it was simply easier to change the characters’ names.
-The original manuscript uses the Green Tree characters, which means that “You Can’t Go Back” would make a wonderful pendant to that major Lafferty work.
+The original manuscript uses the Green Tree characters, so “You Can’t Go Back” would make a wonderful pendant to that major Lafferty work.
 That changes its significance: rather than being a story of relatively minor interest, it is a piece about the My Heart Leaps Up period in the characters' lives and the Flatland period, something much more interesting.
-You can easily work out who Barney, Basil/George, and the others are.
+It is a part of that set of stories depicting the memory/nostalgia and amnesia/anamnesis axes.
+You can easily work out who Barnaby, Basil (GT)/George (TMWKE), and the others are.*

 Tedious, though easy, was compiling the information necessary for a nearly complete timeline of what was composed when, so that one can have a clear snapshot of what Lafferty was writing and when.
 It will be useful for anyone tracking thematic and formal development in Lafferty's fiction.
 Expect a resource on that soon.